garyttierney/poe-superfilter/README.md

     superfilter.exe [FLAGS] [OPTIONS] <PATH>

 FLAGS:
-    -h, --help       Prints help information
+    -c, --comments    Include comments in the output -h, --help        Prints help information
     -p, --pretty      Include indentation and other formatting in the output -V, --version     Prints version information

 OPTIONS:
     -l, --line-endings <LINE_ENDING>    Type of line ending used (LF OR CRLF) defaults to the platform line ending [values: lf, crlf]
     -o, --output <FILE>                 Output file.
 If this option is omitted, the output will be printed to the console.

 ARGS:
     <PATH>    Path of the input file